wang-xiaotu/STAT_5014/STAT_5014_syllabus.md

 --------------  ---------------------------------------

 ### Text book
 There is no required text book for this course.
-The following resources will be helpful:  Google, your classmates, NLI (https://nli.tlos.vt.edu), LISA short courses.
+The following resources will be helpful:  Google, your classmates, NLI (https://nli.tlos.vt.edu), SAIG short courses.

 ### Required software (all free, install in order)